Skip to main content

 (3) is foreign sourced income.

 These tax laws are complex and can be confusing to the foreign national and/or department staff person responsible for complying with the regulations.
-The University Controller’s office in conjunction with the International Compensation and Taxation Office are available to help you understand some of these confusing tax issues whether you are an international student, scholar, a visitor receiving a payment, or the department attempting to make a payment to a non-citizen.
+The University Controller’s office in conjunction with the International Compensation and Taxation office are available to help you understand some of these confusing tax issues whether you are an international student, scholar, a visitor receiving a payment, or the department attempting to make a payment to a non-citizen.

-North Carolina State University (NCSU) is considered the withholding agent and reports all taxes withheld to the IRS for year-end reporting.
+North Carolina State University is considered the withholding agent and reports all taxes withheld to the IRS for year-end reporting.

 NORTH CAROLINA OFFICE OF STATE CONTROLLER (NC OSC)